Aligned Autonomy at Scale (from Spotify Model)

 Are those teams aligned?

-As the teams' scope of work expands from task focus and feature focus (Y- and A-levels) up to business areas and whole business focus (B- and C-levels), teams' scopes of work start to overlap.
-Teams now have a mostly shared scope of work and can join forces to attack big common challenges:
+As the teams' scope of work expands from task focus and capabilities focus up to partial business and whole business focus, the teams' scopes of work start to overlap.
+This is traditionally seen as a problem we want to avoid.
+But we can also see this as an opportunity for teams to collaborate.

-Bringing It All Together: Aligned Autonomy at Scale
+Aligned Autonomy at Scale

 Such an organizational design requires organizations to experiment with abandoning the idea of Independent, autonomous teams and instead creating cohesive, interdependent multi-team units: a team of teams.